 7. Undertake delegated responsibility for the hospice in the absence of the Lead Nurses.

-8. Be part of the Clinical On-Call Rota (Providing out of hours support for the In-House Team).
+8. Be part of the Clinical On-Call Rota (providing out-of-hours support for the In-House Team).

 About us

-Shooting Star Children's Hospices provides specialist care and support to families who have a baby, child or young person with a life-limiting condition, or who have been bereaved.
-Rated Outstanding by the Care Quality Commission, we support families across Surrey, north-west London and south-west London from diagnosis to end of life and throughout bereavement with a range of nursing, practical, emotional and medical care.
+Shooting Star Children's Hospices provides specialist care and support to families who have a baby, child, or young person with a life-limiting condition, or who have been bereaved.
+Rated Outstanding by the Care Quality Commission, we support families across Surrey, north-west London, and south-west London from diagnosis to end of life and throughout bereavement with a range of nursing, practical, emotional, and medical care.

 Our specialist care and support is free of charge to families and available 24 hours a day, 365 days a year.
-It includes specialist nursing in the community, symptom management and pain relief, overnight respite stays, end-of-life care, specialist bereavement care and a comprehensive range of therapies, groups and clinics for the whole family.
+It includes specialist nursing in the community, symptom management and pain relief, overnight respite stays, end-of-life care, specialist bereavement care, and a comprehensive range of therapies, groups, and clinics for the whole family.

 At the heart of what we do are our dedicated staff; their exceptional commitment and professionalism means every family has the opportunity to make every moment count.